jelastic-jps/java-memory-agent/README.md

 # java-memory-agent
-Optimization of Memory Usage in a Conatiner
+Optimization of Memory Usage in a Container